Help with rent in Bridgeport and Fairfield County Connecticut.

 Get rental assistance in Fairfield County, including the cities of Bridgeport, Norwalk, and Stamford Connecticut.
 The leading non-profit organizations, government agencies, churches, and programs that can help with paying rent and preventing evictions are listed below.

 In addition to the emergency rental assistance offered by the agencies, many provide more general housing services.
-Such as information on low income housing, referrals to local charities, mortgage and foreclosure counseling, and free eviction prevention services.
+Such as information on low income housing, referrals to local charities, mortgage and foreclosure counseling, security deposit grants, and free eviction prevention services.
 Counselors can often times help with landlord/tenant mediation.